 From India, Bangalore

-Please check whether your Contract with the Third Party / Client contains a Force Majure Clause.
+Please check whether your contract with the third party/client contains a Force Majeure clause.

 Mayank Lad

-You need to follow the systems or policy of your establishment follow in the matter of sudden demise of an employee.
-This case has to consider in same fashion as you well aware of the situation of the employee (cannot serve the notice period or buyout) or you can adjust the receivables of the employee against buyout but take an approval note of top management while doing so.
+You need to follow the systems or policies of your establishment in the matter of the sudden demise of an employee.
+This case has to be considered in the same fashion as you are well aware of the situation of the employee (unable to serve the notice period or buyout).
+You can adjust the receivables of the employee against the buyout but take an approval note from top management while doing so.

 Deploy a new person at the place of your client where the employee was posted.
-Your officials need to discuss with the client for new deployment of personnel as the old person is not in a position to continue work as goes on long leave.
+Your officials need to discuss with the client for the new deployment of personnel, as the old person is not in a position to continue work and has gone on long leave.

 From India, Mumbai